KDE/digikam-doc/README.md

 #### Overview

 The documentations are internationalized by KDE translator teams.
-In this repository, only the native English version is maintained and text is written in ReStructuredText containers.
+In this repository, only the native **American English (United States)** version is maintained and text is written in ReStructuredText containers.
 These files are daily parsed by maintenance scripts to extract strings and exported to dedicated containers for translators.

 In the background, a [top level script](https://invent.kde.org/sysadmin/l10n-scripty/-/blob/master/process-static-messages.sh) from **l10n-scripty** repository call **StaticMessages.sh** script from this repository.